Associate Professor of Linguistics

-There is a rich but relatively understudied linguistic heritage here in Western Canada.
+There is a rich linguistic heritage here in Western Canada.
 Neighbouring British Columbia is home to no less than thirty languages representing eight different language families or isolates.
 One of these families, viz.
-Wakashan, has long been my object of study.
-Calgary itself is relatively near to languages from five very different language families: Dene/Athabaskan (Tsuut'ina/Sarcee, Dunne-za/Beaver, Dëne Sųłiné/Chipewyan, Dene Tha/South Slavey), Algonquian (Blackfoot, Plains Cree, Ojibwe, Gros Ventre), Siouan (Stoney dialects), and more distantly, Ktunaxa (Kutenai) and Montana Salish.
-Since arriving at the University of Calgary I’ve been privileged to work with fluent speakers of most of these languages, and of many others.
-I am interested in both the documentation and the revitalization of these Indigenous languages.
+Wakashan, has long been my object of study (esp.
+Nuučaan̓uɫ (formerly Nootka) and Oowekyala-Hailhzaqvla/Heiltsuk).
+Calgary itself is relatively near to languages from five very different language families: Dene/Athabaskan (Tsuut'ina/Sarcee, Dunne-za/Beaver, Dëne Sųłiné/Chipewyan, Dene Tha/South Slavey), Algonquian (Blackfoot, Plains Cree, Ojibwe, Gros Ventre), Siouan (Stoney-Nakoda dialects), and more distantly, Ktunaxa (Kutenai/Kootenay) and Montana Salish.
+Through my teaching, research, consultation and training, I’ve had the privilege to learn and work with native speakers of most of these languages, and of many others (e.g. hən̓q̓əmin̓əm̓/Musqueam, Michif, Dakota, Tłįchǫ Yatiì, etc.).
+I am interested in both the documentation and the revitalization of Indigenous languages.